-- (i) to ensure the productive use of previously developed land, - (ii) to achieve a pleasant environment in which to live that respects the character and landscape of the area in which it is situated, - (iii) safe, functional, convenient and appropriate layouts, - (iv) reasonable levels of amenity for occupants of existing and new dwellings, - (v) appropriate levels of amenity around dwellings including the provision of areas of public open space and landscaping, and, - (vi) Safeguards to ensure new development on adjoining sites is not unnecessarily prohibited. - (vii) To promote energy efficient designs.
+- (i) to ensure the productive use of previously developed land. - (ii) to achieve a pleasant environment in which to live that respects the character of the area in which it is situated. - (iii) safe, functional, convenient and appropriate layouts, - (iv) reasonable levels of amenity for occupants of existing and new dwellings, - (v) appropriate levels of amenity around dwellings including the provision of areas of public open space and landscaping, and, - (vi) Safeguards to ensure new development on adjoining sites is not unnecessarily prohibited.